matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 There is a place for the address.
 There is a place for the other thing.
 This is not a function any more.
 And in general, because even when the fields are named, and sometimes they are not, if you just have raw product types you have got no names.

-But even when the fields are named, so for instance a Java class, you have got names for your fields, they are still not first class.
-You cannot say: give me this object, give me this name, give me the thing.
+But even when the fields are named -- so for instance a Java class, you have got names for your fields -- they are still not first class.
+You cannot say: given this object and this name, give me the thing.
 Obviously, you can use Java reflection and make six function calls to get the same effect, but it is not an invokable entity.
 So they are not functions.
 You do not get to use your information as a functional mapping.

-And a straight product type just completely complects the meaning of things with their position in a list.
+And a straight product type just completely complects the _meaning_ of things with their position in a list.
 Now I know Haskell has a record syntax, and I am going to show that.
 So I am not trying to say they do not have a way to put names on these things.
-But the fact is you have to know the second string is different from the first because, I do not know what.
+But the fact is, you have to know the second string is different from the first string because, I do not know what.
 It is not in the types.
 So this is place oriented programming.

 And it matters, right?
 Because what is the challenge of having a place?
 There always has to be something in the place, right?
 There